 This guide accompanies the primary source set for The First Female Medical College: "Will you accept or reject them?" »

 This story showcases multiple perspectives on the establishment of the first women's medical college in 1850.
-These sources illustrate 19th century US society's predominating expectations of women and provide some insight into how some women defied those expectations and redefined their roles in society.
+The sources give insight into the predominating expectations for women held by many Americans in the mid-1800s.
+This story highlights how some women defied those expectations and redefined their roles in society.
 The Female Medical College of Pennsylvania was established during a period in US history characterized by reform movements and advocacy for cultural change.
-This story may be integrated into a larger unit on this time period, as an example of the antebellum reform movement in action.
+This primary source set may be integrated into a larger unit on this era, as an example of the antebellum reform movement in action.
 It may also fit well into a course or unit examining the advancement of women's rights in the United States.

 Suggested classroom activities

-- Have students research a current-day issue relating to gender equity in higher education or the professions.
-How does this situation and the debate around it compare to the debate surrounding medical women in the 1850s?
-Their findings can be written in an essay or presented to the class.
+- Students may research a recent news story relating to gender equity in higher education or the professional world.
+How does this issue and the debate around it compare to the debate surrounding medical women in the 1850s?
+Their findings could take an essay form or be shared with other students in a presentation.

 - How did the dominant culture's perceptions and expectations of women impact early medical women's experiences studying and practicing medicine?